sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 Precision dosing represents a critical application of treatment recommendation systems where the goal is to identify optimal drug dosing regimens that maximize efficacy while minimizing toxicity.
 Pharmacometric models describe how drug concentrations change over time (pharmacokinetics) and how concentrations relate to effects (pharmacodynamics).
 These models form the basis for dose individualization based on patient characteristics.

 The standard pharmacokinetic model describes drug concentration $C(t)$ over time following a dose $D$ using compartmental models.
-A one-compartment model with first-order elimination is:
+A one-compartment model with first-order elimination is

 $$
 C(t) = \frac{D}{V} e^{-k_e t}
 $$

 where $V$ is volume of distribution and $k_e$ is elimination rate constant.
 Multi-compartment models extend this to describe distribution across tissue compartments.
-Population pharmacokinetic models allow parameters to vary across individuals:
+Population pharmacokinetic models allow parameters to vary across individuals according to

 $$
 \theta_i = \theta_{\text{pop}} \cdot e^{\eta_i}
 $$

 where $\theta_i$ is an individual parameter (e.g., clearance), $\theta_{\text{pop}}$ is the population mean, and $\eta_i \sim N(0, \omega^2)$ captures between-subject variability.
-Covariates such as age, weight, renal function, and genetic polymorphisms can be incorporated:
+Covariates such as age, weight, renal function, and genetic polymorphisms can be incorporated through

 $$
 \theta_i = \theta_{\text{pop}} \cdot \prod_{j} \left(\frac{X_{ij}}{X_{\text{ref},j}}\right)^{\beta_j} \cdot e^{\eta_i}